pureconfig/pureconfig/README.md

 - Typesafe `ConfigValue`, `ConfigObject` and `ConfigList`;
 - value classes for which readers and writers of the inner type are used;
 - case classes;
-- sealed families of case classes (ADTs).
+- sealed families of case classes (ADTs);
+- `shapeless.HList`s of elements whose type is in this list.

 # Example